A reconciliation of the Pryce-Ward and Klein-Nishina statistics for semi-classical simulations of annihilation photons correlations: Introduction

 with~$r_0$ as the classical electron radius.
 The terms $F_i,G_i$ (\mbox{$i=1,2$} for two photons):

-depend on $\theta_i$ as the scattering angles relative to the initial direction of the annihilation photons.
+depend on $\theta_i$ as the scattering angles relative to the initial direction of propagation of the annihilation photons.
 Crucially, $\varphi_i$ are the azimuthal scattering angles \textit{relative to the fixed coordinate frame}, and \mbox{$\D^2\Omega_i=\D(\cos\theta_i)\D\varphi_i$} are the corresponding solid angle elements.
 The form~(\ref{pryce_ward}) holds only for the 511~keV annihilation photons due to their energy equaling the rest energy $m_ec^2$ of the scattering electrons.
 Snyder et al.~\cite{snyder} provide a more general form, valid for any photon energy.
+It is obtained simply by replacing the terms $F_i,G_i$ by their more general forms: